Crisis Intervention Team Specialist

 We are an agency committed to innovative behavioral health services in trauma-informed care that promote healing and recovery to instill a sense of empowerment and foster a lifelong sense of resilience.

-The position of CIT Specialist is a Crisis Intervention Team assignment will be partnered with an officer assigned from the El Paso Police Department or Sheriff's Department that will respond to mental health crisis calls throughout the community and will offer crisis intervention, stabilization, and assessment services while in the field.
+The position of CIT Specialist is a Crisis Intervention Team assignment where you will be partnered with a police officer assigned from the El Paso Police Department, a Deputy with the El Paso County Sheriff's Office, or an officer with the Socorro Police Department that will respond to mental health crisis calls throughout the community and will offer crisis intervention, stabilization, and assessment services while in the field.
 This unit is operational 24 hours a day, 7 days a week, 365 days a year.
 Work involves developing short-term contact with clients, client families, and service providers for medical, social, educational, and related service needs.
-The position works under general supervision, under guidance and protection by law enforcement, and with moderate to higher latitude for the use of initiative and independent judgment while operating in the field.

 This class works independently, under limited supervision, reporting major activities through periodic meetings.